HongyuJerryWang/LGP-Tutorials/Tutorial 0 - Setup/README.md

 sudo apt install git
 ```

-The API is in this [repository](https://github.com/JedS6391/LGP), please clone it to the local directory of your choice.
+The API is in this [repository](https://github.com/JedS6391/LGP), please clone it to the local directory of your choice:

 ```
 git clone https://github.com/JedS6391/LGP.git
 ```

-Using the Command Line, change into the directory
+Using the Command Line, change into the directory:

 ```
 cd LGP
 ```

-To see if you have Java installed
+To see if you have Java installed:

 ```
 java -version
 ```

-If you don't have Java, please install Java with
+If you don't have Java, please install Java with:

 ```
 sudo apt install default-jre
 ```

-and then
+and then:

 ```
 sudo apt install default-jdk
 ```

-With Java installed, build the API with
+With Java installed, build the API with:

 ```
 ./gradlew coreJar